aanastasiou/pyjunix/README.md

     > ./pyjbox.py pyjls|./pyjbox.py pyjprtprn
 ```

-## More information
+## Where to next?

-For more details on this project checkout the documentation in 'doc/' as well as
+For many more details on each script checkout the documentation in 'doc/' as well as
 Eric Fischer's original [junix spec repository](https://github.com/ericfischer/junix).